kz6fittycent/cipher/README.md

 ### Future plans

 - Create a more robust version with better security
+- Move from symmetric to asymmetric encryption tool
 - Expand capabilities
 - Create a snap that can be installed and updated easily
 - Kick it to the man